SPECIALIST INSTALLATION

 • Multiple building sites — where a single supply feeds multiple farm buildings, the main earthing terminal and the earth electrode for the whole site should be at the main incoming distribution board.
 Each building's earthing should be taken from this common point via the armoured cable armouring or a separate protective conductor.

 • PEN conductor prohibition (Reg 705.411.4) — a PEN conductor shall not be used within electrical installations of agricultural and horticultural premises.
 This prohibition applies within the installation boundaries and also extends to associated residences and other locations belonging to the premises.
 NOTE 1 clarifies that TN-C-S (PME) is not precluded by this prohibition — it is the use of a combined protective-and-neutral conductor inside the installation that is banned, not the supply system itself.
-NOTE 2 adds that unless a metal grid is laid in the floor, the use of a PME earthing facility as the means of earthing for the installation is not recommended in livestock buildings, owing to the risk of elevated touch voltages across the floor.
+NOTE 2 adds that unless a metal grid is laid in the floor, the use of a PME earthing facility as the means of earthing for the electrical installation is not recommended.
+That advice is written against the installation as a whole, not only livestock housing.

 08 · Specialist Installation